All Episodes

 I don't see any instructions saying we can't here.

-Even gives us his email address.
+He even gives us his email address.

 We get the weirdest stuff.

-Anyway, that's on the way to Keith right now, so I'll read you the email here at the bottom of the hour.
+So I'll read you the email here at the bottom of the hour.

-Right now we're going to return to the GIS folks, and we're going to return to, well, whatever it is that we're hearing Quite apparently from the other side.
+Right now, we're going to return to the GIS, folks, and we're going to return to, well, whatever it is that we're hearing, quite apparently, from the other side.

 Welcome back, you two.